StartArticlesTemu is traffic. The Brazilian market needs revenue

 Temu is traffic.
 The Brazilian market needs revenue

-In recent months, Brazil witnessed the meteoric rise of a new star in the marketplace universe: Temu.
-Reports indicate that the company is already among the platforms with the highest traffic in the country — according to Conversion, reached third place.
+In recent months, Brazil has witnessed the meteoric rise of a new star in the marketplace universe: Temu.
+Reports indicate that the company is already among the platforms with the highest traffic in the country — according to Conversion, it has reached third place.
 But is it better to ask: based on what?
-Visits
+Visits.

 Traffic is an excellent thermometer of curiosity and appetite for low prices.
-But it's not, by itself, synonym of result.
-To understand the true extent of Temu's impact on the Brazilian market, It is necessary to go beyond access and observe what truly drives the sector: revenue, margin, EBITDA
+But it is not, by itself, a synonym for result.
+To understand the true impact of Temu on the Brazilian market, it is necessary to go beyond access and observe what truly drives the sector: revenue, margin, EBITDA.

 In 2024, the business model based on direct imports suffered a severe blow.
-The implementation of the so-called "little shirt tax" — a 20% rate on international purchases up to US$ 50, added to ICMS — reduced the volume of these imports by 40% in the first month of enforcement.
-Federal Revenue data show that, in January 2025, the number of international shipments decreased by 27% compared to the same month of the previous year.
-The financial value transacted also decreased by 6%
+The implementation of the so-called "little blouse tax"—a 20% rate on international purchases of up to US$50, plus ICMS—reduced the volume of these imports by 40% in the first month of enforcement.
+Federal Revenue data shows that in January 2025, the number of international remittances decreased by 27% compared to the same month of the previous year.
+The financial value transacted also decreased by 6%.

-In other words: even with massive campaigns and strong price appeal, the platforms dependent on international remittances have been losing momentum.
-Instead of creating a national operation, Temu insists on growing based on a crossborder model that is already showing signs of exhaustion
+In other words: even with massive campaigns and strong price appeals, platforms dependent on international remittances have been losing momentum.
+Instead of creating a national operation, Temu insists on growing based on a cross-border model that is already showing signs of exhaustion.

-Unlike other platforms — like Shopee, which states that 9 out of 10 sales in the country are already made by local sellers — Temu remains anchored in a fragile tax strategy, subject to regulatory changes and with low capacity to foster the national ecosystem.
-There is no physical infrastructure in the country, no commitment to local logistics or promotion of Brazilian businesses
+Unlike other platforms—such as Shopee, which claims that 9 out of 10 sales in the country are already made by local sellers—Temu remains anchored in a fragile tax strategy, subject to regulatory changes and with limited ability to foster the national ecosystem.
+There is no physical infrastructure in the country, nor commitment to local logistics or promotion of Brazilian businesses.

 The discussion, therefore, goes beyond Temu itself.
 The debate is about which e-commerce model Brazil needs to value.
-A sustainable model — with national seller, job creation, payment of taxes — or a quick turn model, narrow margin and dependence on regulatory gaps
+A sustainable model — with a national seller, job creation, and tax payments — or a fast-turnover model, tight margins, and dependence on regulatory loopholes.

 It is understandable that the consumer seeks the lowest price.
-But it is the sector's role, that authorities and society as a whole understand that price is not everything.
+But it is the role of the sector, the authorities, and society as a whole to understand that price is not everything.
 Traffic generates visibility.
-Revenue generates retention
+Revenue generates retention.

 Rodrigo Garcia